Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Tigers

-On Monday, Isiah Kiner-Falefa (.278 slugging percentage in past 10 games, with zero homers) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Reese Olson.
+On Wednesday, Isiah Kiner-Falefa (.243 on-base percentage in past 10 games, 70 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
 First pitch is at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+In his previous game he had a one-hit showing (1-for-4) against the Tigers.

 Isiah Kiner-Falefa Game Info & Props vs. the Tigers